 Free parking on bank holiday Monday

-Motorists are being advised that they can park for free in marked out parking bays in the borough’s controlled parking zones on Monday’s bank holiday.
+Motorists are being reminded they can park for free in marked out parking bays in all of the borough’s parking zones on bank holiday Monday.

-They will not need to purchase a pay and display ticket, pay-by-phone or display a parking permit if they use marked parking bays on these two bank holidays.
+They will not need to purchase a pay and display ticket, pay-by-phone or display a parking permit if they use marked out bays.

 Motorists who obstruct driveways or park unlawfully in doctors' bays or mandatory disabled bays may also be penalised.

 Similarly drivers should not park across dropped kerbs.
 These are found on virtually every street corner and allow people who need to use wheelchairs or mobility scooters and parents with pushchairs to safely cross the road.
 As well as receiving a penalty notice, vehicles that breach these rules may be towed away

 Motorists using the car parks in Battersea Park and in the Burr Road car park adjacent to King George’s Park will still need to buy a pay and display ticket or pay-by-phone on the two bank holidays.
 There is no free parking at any time in these car parks.

 Normal parking rules will also apply on the borough’s housing estates - drivers who do not have a valid parking permit should not use these parking spaces.